 After creating all the new fields you require, save the changes (File menu - Save configuration).

-If the FotoWare services are running on the server, you will need to restart them all, including the Operations Center service, to load the new field definitions.
+If the Fotoware services are running on the server, you must restart them, including the Operations Center service, to load the new field definitions.

-Also, Index Manager's indexes will need to be completely rebuilt to "see" the new fields.
-If Index Manager runs on another server than the one where you made changes to the Metadata configuration, you will need to export the field definitions to the other server and then restart the Index Manager service and rebuild indexes there.
+Also, Index Manager's indexes must be rebuilt to "see" the new fields.
+If Index Manager runs on a different server than the one where you made changes to the Metadata configuration, you need to export the field definitions to the other server, restart the Index Manager service, and rebuild indexes there.
 See instructions below.